eostermueller/load-test-in-a-box/README.md

 Re-live datacenter performance firefights on your own desktop, installs in <5 minutes.
 What’s the problem?
 What’s the cause?
 The fix?
 Click click click.
 Done.
-Snail4j is a load-test-in-a-box that aims to educate all Java developers on software performance.
+The Performance Analysis Workbench is a load-test-in-a-box that aims to educate all Java developers on software performance.

-# Snail4j Intro
+# Performance Analysis Workbench Intro

 [Download/Install/Run doc](https://github.com/eostermueller/snail4j/wiki/Snail4j-Quickstart) - the "Quickstart"